 Today we are looking to explain the difference so that you can consider strategies when recruiting for a new role within your company.

-Quite simply, an active candidate is a person who is actively looking for a job and is immediately available to start (or can start in the standard one-month notice period timeframe).
-These are people who regularly check their job suggestions on LinkedIn, sign up for job alert notices and apply for jobs.
+An active candidate is a person who is actively looking for a job and is immediately available to start (or can start in the standard one-month notice period timeframe).
+These candidates regularly check their job suggestions on LinkedIn, sign up for job alert notices and apply for jobs.

 An active candidate doesn’t necessarily have to be unemployed.
 There are many reasons that people could be actively looking for a new role.